nealharris/nealharris.github.io/index.md

 ---
 ![tam](assets/img/tam.jpeg)

 If you need notarial services in Marin or San Francisco, please contact us to arrange an appointment.
 We can meet you at a location of your choosing!
-Our notaries public are all vaccinated and boosted against COVID-19, and will wear a mask during the appointment.

 ## Fees
 ### Notarial Services